andypiper/fivebyfive/README.md

 It all started with [this Tweet from @GeekMomProjects](https://twitter.com/GeekMomProjects/status/1479210241807900676)...

-Now, the goal of this project is to aggregate information, and different examples, to enable the community to learn about and use the ESP32-C3FH4-RGB board, created by [01Space](https://github.com/01Space).
+This repo started as a set of MicroPython experiments.
+The goal of this project *now*, is to aggregate information, and different examples, to enable the community to learn about and use the ESP32-C3FH4-RGB board.

 ## Requirements